andyw8/claude_code_slash_commands/README.md

 ## Prerequisites

 The [GitHub CLI](https://cli.github.com) must be installed and configured.
+(It's used to fetch files from GitHub without running into rate limits).

 ## Installation